stelzinga/MF/MGT_99.Legend.md

 *********************************************
 # PROFILE
 This section explains the concept of a Profile including how it is used in Management.
-The first section gives an overview of what a Profile is, which can be used in other documents.
+The first section gives an overview of what a Profile is.
 The sections thereafter provide further details for each of the aspects of the Profile.
+The Overview of the Profile is short enough to fit in other documents that want to refer to the basic concepts of it.
 ________________________________________
 ## Profile Overview
-The Profile a.k.a.
-Management Profile, is an essential part of the Management Framework, incorporating fundamental concepts of management theory.
-It explains the structure a Manager is accountable for in a holistic manner, whilst leaving room to adapt to specific circumstances e.g.., different business structures and different industrial sectors.
+The Management Profile a.k.a.
+Profile, is an essential part of the Management Framework.
+It incorporates fundamental concepts of management theory.
+The Profile explains the structure a Manager is accountable for in a holistic manner, whilst leaving room to adapt to specific circumstances e.g., different business structures and different industrial sectors.

-A Profile is designed around the concept of a *Venture* or *Enterprise*.
-A Venture can be the entire company (manager = CEO) down to a Helpdesk (manager = team-leader) and anything in between (manager = desk head, Business Line head, Department Head, etc.) This means the scope of a Venture can be considered *within* a company or the *entire company*.
+The Profile is designed around the concept of a *Venture* or *Enterprise*.
+A Venture can be the entire company down to a Helpdesk and anything in between.
+This means the scope of a Venture can be considered *within* a company or the *entire company*.
 The Profile also acts as a framework for non-managers to understand the dynamics of a Venture.

 ### Profile Tree
-A Profile expresses a Venture through a *Profile Tree*, composed of interrelated *Profile Tree Items* as follows:
+The Profile expresses a Venture through a *Profile Tree*, composed of interrelated *Profile Tree Items* as follows:

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 - Environment